insyri/snow/README.md

 https://www.youtube.com/watch?v=ltLUadnCyi0

+> This project was led by Noah Mercedes.

 ## How to Contribute
 Contributing to open-source software is more than just code, improving the phrasing in documentation or updating old